 I have seen many welders looking for a guide on how to weld cast iron like a pro.
-It is an exciting subject because repairing the worn out parts and fractured pieces.
+It is an exciting subject because repairing the worn out parts and fractured pieces is always tricky.
 This process takes expertise, and a single move can ruin everything.

 So I have written a complete guide that would be helpful for you in dealing with the cast iron welding process.
 You would be able to comprehend the necessary method and ways to get this job done in a detailed manner.